bersalazar/sinkingstone.com/content/posts/sturdy-lad.md

 draft: false
 ---

-This is an extract from Emerson's Self-Reliance:
+An extract from Emerson's Self-Reliance:

 > If our young men miscarry in their first enterprises, they lose all heart.
 > If the young merchant fails, men say he is ruined.